 Vision & Camera Protocol

 Estuary characters can see the user's environment through a camera feed.
-This page documents the Socket.IO events for camera image capture, scene graph subscriptions, and vision configuration.
+This page documents the Socket.IO events for camera image capture and vision configuration.

 All events use the /sdk namespace.
 See Conversation Protocol for connection setup.